PoliteJS/grunt-jekyll-writer/README.md

 This is your Jekyll instance folder.

 **Note:** both `_posts` and `assets` folder will be overridden by Writer process.

+### assetsPath

+It's the name of the folder that will host post's assest in the generated website.

 ## Run & Watch